Kollam district: Tourism

 Jadayu earth centre, Palaruvi Falls, Thenmala (forests and reservoir), the Agasthyamalai Biosphere Reserve, Ashtamudi (backwater) and beaches at Kollam, Thirumullavaram and Thangassery are scenic areas.

 Ashramam Tourist Village is a well-known tourist destination in Kollam city; the tourist village is located on the banks of Ashtamudi Lake.
 Ashramam is a hub of tourism activities in Kollam, and the District Tourism Promotion Council (DTPC) office is located within the village.

 The Asramam Maidan (Ashramam ground), adjacent to the tourist village, is the largest open space within a Kerala municipal corporation.
 It is used for events, sports, as a helipad, for Kollam Pooram and by driving schools.
 It covers over 60 acre in an oval.

 The first community tourism program in the state is being established on the Munroethuruth islands.
 Backwater tourism is an activity enjoyed in Kollam; Ashtamudi Lake, Paravur, Munroe Island, and Alumkadavu are the main backwater destinations.
 Accommodation is in resorts and on houseboats.

 Thenmala, located 66 km east of Kollam, is the first ecotourism project in India and run by the Thenmala Ecotourism Promotion Society.

 Kollam was the seat of the Desinganad kings.
 Kottarakara is well known as the place where a new version of the classical dance form of Kathakali was conceived.
 It was also the capital of the Elayidath Swaroopam.
 Kundara is known for the 1812 proclamation against the British by Velu Thampi Dalawa.

 Alappad village, located on the seashore, was impacted by the 2004 Indian Ocean earthquake and tsunami.

 Varkala Beach (also known as Papanasham) is 26 km south of Kollam.
 The Duriyodana Temple is in Kunnathur Taluk.
 The Sakthikulangara Dharma Sastha Temple-Sree Ayyappa Swamy Temple is known for its Utsavam in the month of Makaram (between mid-January and mid-February).

 Polachira, in Chirakkara Gramapanchayat, is a sightseeing destination.
 The Anathavalam is near here where one can see domestic elephants, touch and ride them.
 Mannathippara is at Polachira, 4 km south of Chathannoor.

 Sasthamcotta Lake, about 19 km from Kollam, is the largest freshwater lake in Kerala and a domestic tourist destination.

 Jetayu Para, a large boulder, is located in Chadayamangalam; it is named for a mythical character in the Ramayana.
 It is believed that Jatayu fell here, after his failed attempt to stop Ravana.

+Kulathupuzha Forest Museum, a forestry museum in Kulathupuzha, is the first and largest forest museum in Kerala.
+Kerala Forest Minister A. K. Saseendran inaugurated the museum and opened to public in August 18, 2023.